Hammond Institute

 • Projects / Research Reviews

-All assessment will be conducted in accordance with the Training Package requirements, Principles of Assessment and Rules of Evidence (https://www.asqa.gov.au/standards/chapter-4/clauses-1.8-1.12)
+All assessments will be conducted in accordance with the Training Package requirements, Principles of Assessment, and Rules of Evidence (https://www.asqa.gov.au/standards/chapter-4/clauses-1.8-1.12)

 Students have to do 160 hours of work placement for the “CHCMHS010 Implement recovery oriented approaches to complexity” unit.